CCDG/Pipeline-Standardization/PipelineStandard.md

 This computationally expensive data processing step is dispensable given the state of current indel detection algorithms and will not be performed.

 ##Base quality score recalibration
 There was discussion about dropping BQSR given evidence that the impact on variant calling performance is minimal.
 However, given that this project will involve combined analysis of data from multiple centers and numerous sequencers, generated over multiple years, and that we cannot ensure the consistency of Illumina base-calling software over time, we decided that it is preferable to perform BQSR.
-We evaluated two tools, GATK BaseRecalibrator (both version 3 and 4) and bamUtil.
+We evaluated two tools, GATK BaseRecalibrator (both GATK3 and GATK4) and bamUtil.

 Standard:
 * We will use the following files from the [GATK hg38 bundle](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/) for the site list: